 Create a vision board for yourself, having studied all these alternatives.
 Chart out the gap between where you are and where you want to be.
 Usually, this gap can be classified in two ways.
 Firstly, you need to assess the magnitude of experience required in your functional field to get that dream job or scale further to a higher position in your organization or even start your own enterprise.
 Secondly, what are the skills and corresponding proficiency level necessary to land that coveted job or promotion.

 Take Action: Once you have garnered a stronger clarity of your professional interests, take conscious steps to advance towards your vision.
 Study the job market.
 Scour through job descriptions of the positions you want to target.
 Polish up your resume to highlight your competencies and accomplishments in light of those.
 Visit the VMock platform for specialized guidance in this respect.
-Reach out to your network of business contacts, seniors, alums and career coaches for constructive feedback of your strengths and eligibility.
-In terms of striking an edge in your current job to gain that desirable promotion, delve into tools that help you become more productive and efficient.
+Reach out to your network of business contacts, seniors, alums and career coaches for inspiration and constructive feedback of your strengths and eligibility.
+In terms of striking an edge in your current job to gain that desirable motivation, delve into tools that help you become more productive and efficient.
 Applications like the Evernote (for organizing key information), Dispatch (for a more organized inbox) and Abukai, (expense reporting) can come in handy.